 SEPTIC: The cost of having a septic system is only for the pumping, which needs to be done every 3-5 years.
 It usually costs a few hundred dollars, and if maintained properly, some tanks can go 10 years (or more) between pumps.

+Hopefully you can see the importance of comparing septic systems vs sewer systems.
 If you’re in need of maintenance or pumping on your septic system, contact us to learn more about our services or to schedule an appointment.